dmlc/dgl/examples/pytorch/graphsage/README.md

 Micro F1 score reaches 0.9212 on test set.

+### Use GPU sampling and CUDA UVA sampling

+For training scripts `train_sampling.py`, `train_sampling_multi_gpu.py` and `train_sampling_unsupervised.py`, we provide arguments `--graph-device` and `--data-device`.

+For `--graph-device`, we provide the following choices:
+- `cpu` (default): Use CPU to sample the graph structure stored in host memory.
+- `gpu`: Use GPU to sample the graph structure stored in GPU device memory.
+You have to copy the graph structure (only the `csc` format is needed) to GPU before passing it to the dataloader.
+This is the fastest way for sampling but requires storing the whole graph structure in GPU memory and will duplicate it in each GPU in multi-GPU training.
+- `uva`: Use GPU to sample the graph structure stored in **pinned** host memory through zero-copy access.
+You have to pin the graph structure before passing it to the dataloader.
+This is much faster than CPU sampling and especially useful when the graph structure is too large to fit into the GPU memory.

+For `--data-device`, we provide the following choices:
+- `cpu`: Node features are stored in host memory.
+It will take a lot time for slicing and transfering node features to GPU during training.
+- `gpu` (default): Node features are stored in GPU device memory.
+This is the fastest way for feature slicing and transfering but cosumes a lot of GPU memory.
+- `uva`: Use GPU to slice and access the node features stored in **pinned** host memory (also called `UnifiedTensor`) through zero-copy access.
+This is especially useful when the node features are too large to fit into the GPU memory.

 ### Training with PyTorch Lightning

 We also provide minibatch training scripts with PyTorch Lightning in `train_lightning.py` and `train_lightning_unsupervised.py`.